-The attorneys at Oshman & Mirisola have extensive experience helping families who are harmed by the negligence of a doctor or medical professional.
+The attorneys at The Oshman Firm have extensive experience helping families who are harmed by the negligence of a doctor or medical professional.
 We can’t take back what happened to your baby, but we can help ensure that your child has the best possible future.
 We can make sure someone is held accountable for what has happened.

 - Section 1

 - Section 3

 - Causes of Ataxic Cerebral Palsy